openforcefield/openforcefield.org/content/community/news/science-updates/2024-03-26_sage_220/index.md

 To address this, we moved the `a3` parameter to the end of the parameter list, ensuring it takes precedence over `a28`.
 This resulted in substantially better geometries for the epoxide group.
-The median RMSD between an MM-optimzied conformer and its QM counterpart decreased from 0.41 A in Sage 2.1.0 to 0.31 A in the Sage 2.2.0 release candidate, while the mean absolute ddE decreased from 1.97 kcal/mol in Sage 2.1.0 to 1.84 kcal/mol in Sage 2.2.0 release candidate.
+The median RMSD between an MM-optimzied conformer and its QM counterpart decreased from 0.41 Å in Sage 2.1.0 to 0.31 Å in the Sage 2.2.0 release candidate, while the mean absolute ddE decreased from 1.97 kcal/mol in Sage 2.1.0 to 1.84 kcal/mol in Sage 2.2.0 release candidate.

 The most straightforward way to highlight the improvements to molecules containing an epoxide group is to plot the RMS error in the bond lengths, angles, dihedral angles, and improper dihedral angles, which is shown below, comparing Sage 2.0.0, Sage 2.1.0, and Sage 2.2.0.
 Note that the C-O-C epoxide angle was still covered by the generic `a28` angle in Sage 2.0.0, but that parameter has a much higher force constant in Sage 2.1.0, leading to the more distorted geometries.